 Marie is a multi-passionate entrepreneur with a marketing and operations background, who left a career in the luxury goods industry to pursue a path with more purpose, having previously worked for LVMH, Richemont and Estée Lauder.
 In 2013, Marie co-founded Goldfinger Factory, a social enterprise which designs and fabricates furniture from reclaimed materials sourced from retail, hospitality and construction businesses and provides a platform for young creatives to become self-sustaining through craft.
 Goldfinger Factory aims to fill a gap in the market for a design-led solution to reusing materials whilst providing training and employment to young people.
-Having incubated 20 individuals to successfully start their own creative businesses and diverted over 400 tonnes of material from landfill to date, Goldfinger Factory has gained huge momentum with clients like John Lewis, Tom Dixon, GAIL's Artisan Bakery, Leon and Hermès as key partners in their growth strategy.
-Marie is now fully in charge of taking Goldfinger Factory in its next phase of growth.
+Having incubated over 20 individuals to successfully start their own creative businesses and diverted over 300 tonnes of material from landfill to date, Goldfinger Factory has gained huge momentum with clients like John Lewis, Tom Dixon, GAIL's Artisan Bakery, Leon and Hermès as key partners in their growth strategy.
 In her spare time, Marie can be found on her yoga mat or cooking up a storm in her kitchen.

 Alex Cunningham Head of Design and Operations